-We can therefore report first-hand how professional the German WordCamps have become and how the community manages to maintain the high level of previous years.
-Of course, we would like to especially emphasize the WordCamp Retreat in Soltau and that in record time WordCamp Cologne 2018.
+We can therefore report first-hand how professional the German WordCamps have become in the meantime and how the community manages to maintain the high level of previous years.
+Particularly noteworthy here are of course the WordCamp Retreat in Soltau and the WordCamp Cologne 2018, which was set up in record time.
+WordCamp Cologne 2018.

-So if you've been hesitant so far, we can only recommend the community work to you - especially of course the WordCamps and Meetups.
+So if you've been hesitating, we can only recommend community work to you - especially, of course, the WordCamps and Meetups.

-For our Recap we were able to collect a lot of input on the topic of community work.
-For this purpose, I conducted a short interview with Leefke, who was part of the marketing team and therefore very close to the organization work.
+For our recap, we were of course able to gather a lot of input on the topic of community work.
+For this purpose, I conducted a short interview with Leefke, who was part of the marketing team and very close to the orga work.

-Leefke, what motivated you to join the WordCamp orga team?
+Leefke, what exactly attracted you to the task of WordCamp-Orga?

-At the WordCamp Retreat in Soltau and WordCamp Cologne 2018 I was already a volunteer.
-This time I dared to join the core team - a decision I would definitely make again and again!
-Because in the community you work together with professionals from different areas: From photography, web design, programming, marketing.
+I was already a volunteer at the WordCamp Retreat in Soltau and WordCamp Cologne 2018.
+This time I dared to join the core team - a decision I would definitely make again!
+Because in the community, you work together with professionals from the most diverse fields: From photography, web design, programming, marketing.
 And with community members of all ages (in our case from 26 to 54 years).

-I personally benefited enormously from the ideas, the skills and the experience of the team.
-So if someone is thinking of getting involved in the community, as a volunteer for a WordCamp or as part of an organizing team, I can only say: Have the courage, it's worth it!
+I personally benefited enormously from the ideas, skills and experience of the team.
+So if anyone is thinking about getting involved in the community, as a volunteer for a WordCamp or as part of an organizing team, I can only say: Have the courage, it's worth it!

 There is usually no official application process for small WordCamps.
-The WordPress Foundation's requirement is that the lead organizer applies to the Foundation with his or her desired WordCamp and then seeks suitable co-organizers.
+The WordPress Foundation requires that the lead organizer applies to the Foundation with his or her desired WordCamp and then looks for appropriate co-organizers.